 Research and development expenses consist primarily of employee-related expenses, contractor and consultant fees and corporate overhead allocations for the design, development and management of the Company's products and treatment tracking platform.
 The Company will continue to focus its research and development efforts on adding new protocols and clinical applications designed to expand the portfolio of clinical functionalities of the platform.
 In the past, these expenses have been reduced by Canadian federal SR&ED tax credits.
-As of February 16, 2022, when the Company became publicly listed, it no longer qualifies for cash refundable SR&ED credits from that date forward, which will cause the Company's net research and development expenses to increase.
+As of February 16, 2022, when the Company became publicly listed, it no longer qualifies for cash refundable SR&ED credits from that date forward.